 TWO ►Omnibus HOA Bills were filed in 2017.
 Both apply to "Chapter 209" subdivisions (not condos).
 One Omnibus Bill - HB 1341 - focuses on HOA governance.
 The other - companions HB 3528 & SB 2234 - focuses on assessment collections.
 An Omnibus Bill is a compilation of independent law changes that share the same bill number, which means each law change gets less scrutiny.
-Report #6 treats each law change in the Omnibus Bills as if it were a separate bill.
-The last page of Inactive Report #6 provides an overview of the "Governance" Omnibus Bill, which hasn't moved to date.
-The other Omnibus Bill is reported on Active Report #6 because the House version is scheduled for a hearing on 4/24/17.
+Report #7 treats each law change in the Omnibus Bills as if it were a separate bill.
+The last page of Inactive Report #7 provides an overview of the "Governance" Omnibus Bill, which hasn't moved to date.
+The other Omnibus Bill - dealing with assessment collection - is reported on Active Report #7.

-INACTIVE REPORT #6

-2017 TEXAS POA-PERTINENT BILLS by Sharon Reuler
+INACTIVE REPORT #7 2017 TEXAS POA-PERTINENT BILLS by Sharon Reuler